denten-books/plain-text/main.md

 But before we can get there, we need to gain clarity on the key terms of the conversation.
 Too often anxiety about algorithmic thinking, data, and digitization is fueled by simplistic and downright misguided ideas about the underlying technologies.
 Part I of this book is dedicated to building a critical vocabulary that goes hand-in-hand with digital literacy.
 Those with an engineering background will be introduced to an intellectual history of ideas that guide practice.
 And those readers interested in "theory," will gain a measure of technical competency required for higher-level thinking (opinion-formation and decision-making) about the subject.

 Digitality is first in a long series of these muddled terms.
+The original intuition, challenged by Nelson Goodman in the late sixties, still holds sway in the popular imagination.
+On this view, digitality has relates to digits, just as "analog" relates to analogies.
+First use of the word digital.
+The distinction between analong and metaphysical threat, Kittler and Golumbia.

 Language is digital.
 Soap opera effect.
 Gaps that allow the brain to fill it.
 Striation.
 Preserving striation.
 History of UTF8.
 Unix philosophy.

 Binary tends towards the continuoius (get the ch.
 Reality TV and the soap opera effect.
 Digitality is something worthy of being preserved.